We host a range of events on nature and climate-friendly farming for farmers, growers and crofters across Scotland.

 Building local food hubs: online discussion, thurs 30 July, 9–10am

 Practical elements of short supply chains

 Sell Direct scotland, online discussion, Thurs 7 May 2020, 7–8.30pm

-Adapting your farm business during the pandemic
+Adapting your farm business

 Can't see an event you're interested in?